helidon-io/helidon/inject/README.md

 ## Getting Started
 As stated in the introduction above, the Injection framework aims to provide a minimalist API implementation.
 As a result, it might be surprising to learn how small the actual API is for Injection - see [inject api](./inject) and the API/annotation types at [inject api](./api/src/main/java/io/helidon/inject).
 If you are already familiar with [jakarta.inject](https://javadoc.io/doc/jakarta.inject/jakarta.inject-api/latest/index.html) and optionally, [jakarta.annotation](https://javadoc.io/doc/jakarta.annotation/jakarta.annotation-api/latest/jakarta.annotation/jakarta/annotation/package-summary.html) then basically you are ready to go.
 But if you've never used DI before then first review the basics of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

-The prerequisites are familiarity with dependency injection, Java 11+, and maven 3.8.5+.

 The best way to learn Helidon Injection is by looking at [the examples](../examples/inject).
 But if you want to immediately get started here are the basics steps: